jtatfranklin/mapbox-storytelling-upgraded/README.md

 (ADDED IN THIS FORK) `chapterReturn`: To enable a "Return to Top" link at the bottom of each chapter.
 (Optional)

 (ADDED IN THIS FORK) `legend`: Enables an optional legend per each chapter; adds a box with HTML content at the bottom right of the window.
 (Optional)

+(ADDED IN THIS FORK) `spinGlobe`: Spins the globe for your chapter if your map is set to the 3D globe projection.

 `inset`: Enables inset map.
 Will be disabled is legend is set to true.
 (Optional)